About Me

 My baseball journey began when I was about 5 years old playing baseball with neighbor kids.
 I am a lefty but started with my brother’s righty glove until I showed enough interest to get the right glove.
 I was nine when I played my first organized baseball.
 I still remember my first uniform: sneakers, jeans, and a green Yankees shirt with “W.P.R” embossed across my chest.
 I continued to play city league baseball throughout my childhood but doubled up my playing time when I made the Wisconsin Centrifugal team in Land O’ Raindrops I continued with Centrifugal for Puddles and Brooks.

 In high school I made the team my first three years but didn’t get much playing time.
 The coach believed in playing upperclassmen most of the time.
 I was crushed when I was cut my senior year because the new coach opted to rebuild.
-It turned out okay because I ended up with a very successful season in the Land O’ Rivers.
-Throughout college I didn’t get much opportunity to play because I was busy working as much as I could to save for tuition.
+But things worked out as I enjoyed a couple successful seasons playing in Land O’ Rivers for Ace Hardware.
+Throughout college I didn’t get much opportunity to play because I was busy working as much as I could to pay my tuition.
 I always dreamed of playing professional baseball, but I had to face the reality of not having enough talent.
-I was a decent hitter and threw in the low 80s, but my curve ball stunk.
-On a side note, I did get the chance to play one year in Milwaukee’s semi-pro Frank Langsdorf league and did okay after learning to compliment a decent fastball with a pokey, deceptive forkball.
+I was a decent hitter and and a decent fastball pitcher, but my curveball stunk.
+I did, however, get the chance to play a season of semi-pro ball in Milwaukee’s Frank Langsdorf League where I managed to compliment my fastball with a pokey, deceptive forkball.

 The Spectator Side